 Administrative Return Notice: Case papers are returned when the type of investigation requested is inconsistent with Sensitivity/Access information in the “Agency Use Only” block.
-The investigation has not been initiated, so the notice must be returned to NBIB with the corrected case papers as soon as possible.
-Contact NBIB Telephone Liaison at 724-794-5228 for clarification.
+The investigation has not been initiated, so the notice must be returned to DCSA with the corrected case papers as soon as possible.
+Contact DCSA Telephone Liaison at 724-794-5228 for clarification.

 Case Closing Transmittal (CCT): The CCT provides a summary of investigated activities and results, and indicates one of the following closing actions: Closed-Complete (CM), Closed-Pending (CP), Incomplete (IC), or Discontinued (DC).